n8n-io/n8n-docs/docs/code/jmespath.md

 > * Flatten Projections
 > * Filter Projections

 The following example shows basic usage of list, slice, and object projections.
-Refer to the [JMESPath projections documentation](https://jmespath.org/tutorial.html#projections) for detailed explanations of each projection type, and more examples.
+Refer to the [JMESPath projections documentation](https://jmespath.org/tutorial.html#projections){:target=_blank .external-link} for detailed explanations of each projection type, and more examples.

 Given this JSON from a webhook node: